Zero Trust Access to the Kubernetes API

 Now, create an access policy that uses the created role.

 Navigate to Secure Access > Policies and then click Create Policy.
-Select the option Basic Authorization Policy for Users.
+Select the option TCP Policy.

 We strongly recommend using the Banyan OIDC provider which will allow access to your Kubernetes clusters using native K8S RBAC.
 If you are configuring OIDC authentication, select Kubernetes and review our K8S OIDC Authentication capability.